 The free Segway software package contains a novel method for analyzing multiple tracks of functional genomics data.
 Our method uses a dynamic Bayesian network (DBN) model, which enables it to analyze the entire genome at 1-bp resolution even in the face of heterogeneous patterns of missing data.
 This method is the first application of DBN techniques to genome-scale data and the first genomic segmentation method designed for use with the maximum resolution data available from ChIP-seq experiments without downsampling.
 Our software has extensive documentation and was designed from the outset with external users in mind.
 Researchers at other universities and institutes have already installed and used Segway for their own projects.

-View the segmentation in the UCSC Genome Browser.
+View the segmentation from our Nature Methods paper, "Unsupervised pattern discovery in human chromatin structure through genomic segmentation," in the UCSC Genome Browser.
 NCBI36 (hg18).
 GRCh37 (hg19).
 Here is a brief description of the various classes of segment labels

 Segmentation downloads (hg19)

 Read the documentation, which begins with a quick start.
 The documentation is also available as a PDF.